ansible-collections/infra.ai/roles/nginx_proxy/README.md

 ## Requirements

 - The target instance must be running a service on a specified port (default is 8000), which NGINX will proxy requests to.
-- The role self-signed certificates.
+- The role supports self-signed certificates.

 ## Role Variables